People

 She received her graduate certificate in Arts in Health from Lesley University, and holds a BA in Journalism as well as minoring in Studio Arts from the University of Maryland, College Park.

-Prior to joining the IAM Lab, Cherry’s research interests centered on human development and mental health.
-She interned at St. Michael’s Hospital, where her research focused on developing a zebrafish model of treatment-resistant depression using CRISPR/cas9 technology.
-In 2018, she was selected to be a summer research intern at the Institute of Veterinary Bacteriology in Switzerland under the mentorship of Dr. Nina Wolfrum with scholarship support from The University of Zürich.
+Prior to joining the IAM Lab, Cherry’s research interests centred on human development and mental health.
+She interned at St. Michael’s Hospital, where her research focused on supporting the development of a zebrafish model of treatment-resistant depression using CRISPR/cas9 technology.
+In 2018, she was selected to be a summer research intern at the Institute of Veterinary Bacteriology in Switzerland under the mentorship of Dr. Nina Wolfrum with scholarship support from the University of Zürich.
+Cherry’s passion for mental health and wellness is also driven by her internship experience as a hospital chaplain at Loyola University Medical Center in Illinois, a role through which she supported patients in crisis.

 Clara Sandu is a Research Assistant with the International Arts + Mind Lab at John’s Hopkins University.
 She has conducted research in a range of disciplines including cognitive/behavioral psychology, clinical neuroscience, neuroimaging, pain/neuroinflammation, and neuroaesthetics.
 Clara graduated with a B.S. in Neuroscience and a B.A. in Studio Art from Bucknell University in 2020 and is broadly interested in topics relating to empathy/mentalizing, embodied cognition, sensation/perception, subjectivity, and creativity.